bbglab/bbgwiki/docs/Cluster_basics/Notebooks_in_cluster.md

 To run a notebook in the cluster, a [screen](../Screen/) and an [interactive](../Interactive/) will be used.

-## Usage
+## Create a notebook

 You will need to follow the next steps:

-Connect to the cluster:
+1. Connect to the cluster:

 ```bash
 ssh -p 22022 <username>@bbgcluster
 ```

-Open a screen:
+2. Open a screen:

 ```bash
 <username>@login01:~$ screen -S <screen_name>
 ```

-Run an interactive job:
+3. Run an interactive job and remember the node you are assigned to (_e.g. bbgn005_)

 ```bash
 [screen_name] <username>@login01:~$ interactive